Skip to main content

 font-weight

-The thickness of the text or font weight.
-Possible values: bolder, bold, normal, light, ligther.
+Font weight.
+Possible values: bolder, bold, normal, light, lighter.

 node,area|z9-[place=town],